R\'enyi Resolvability and Its Applications to the Wiretap Channel: Proof of Theorem

 Since $\widetilde{T}_{X}$ is arbitrary, from \eqref{eq:-96} and \eqref{eq:-110} we have

-Note that in \eqref{eq:-98} the minimization and maximization are taken over the set of types, not the set of general probability mass function.
+Note that in \eqref{eq:-98} the minimization and maximization are taken over the set of types, not the set of general probability mass functions.
 To achieve the desired result, we continue upper bounding~\eqref{eq:-98} to obtain

 since $\mathcal{P}^{\left(n\right)}\big(\mathcal{Y}|\widetilde{T}_{X}\big)\subseteq\mathcal{P}\left(\mathcal{Y}|\mathcal{X}\right)$.

 If the objective function of minimization is continuous, then by Lemma \ref{lem:minequality} we have